-I think it’s a safe bet to say there are approximately 6 people on this planet who do not find George Clooney attractive.
-I happen to be one of them (my apologies, George . . . as I have no doubt you’re reading this!)
+I think it’s a safe bet to say there are approximately six people on this planet who do not find George Clooney attractive.
+I happen to be one of them.
 Although I’ve never daydreamed about him, I can relate to emotions affiliated with celebrity worship.
 For example, years ago I was obsessed with Lance Armstrong and had a huge poster of him in my office.
-A friend autographed it, faking Lance’s name and added a beautiful, written declaration of love to me.
+A friend autographed it, faking Lance’s name, and added a beautiful, written declaration of love to me.
 It was a terrific gift, albeit got me in a tiny bit of trouble when his handler wound up visiting my boss.

 As medical information continues to be stored and accessed in the cloud, technical safeguards aren’t a futuristic necessity, they’re a “right now” necessity.
 In keeping with the example of Clooney, he resides in multiple places and should he get into another motorcycle scuffle in Los Angeles or Como, the ideal is for physicians to obtain critical health history from a centralized, cloud-based application.
 If the provider is best in class, they will have already met security standards aligned with electronic protected health information (ePHI).
 This avoids archaic information exchanges via fax and high-risk human error transmissions of paper documents.
 It’s hard to even imagine a modern health environment filled with huge file cabinets, overstuffed with manila file folders, listed in alphabetical order.

 IntelePeer is a proud provider in the healthcare vertical market.
-Our cloud-based offerings are ideal solutions for reducing costs and more efficient, customer-friendly interactions for contact centers operators and IT managers.
-To Iearn more about our cloud solutions, contact us.
+Our cloud-based offerings are ideal solutions for reducing costs and more efficient, customer-friendly interactions for contact center operators and IT managers.
+To Learn more about our cloud solutions, contact us.